-Autonomous Emergency Braking (AEB) is one of the biggest safety breakthroughs yet – giving vehicles the capacity to slow themselves down when faced with a potential accident.
+Autonomous Emergency Braking (AEB) is one of the biggest road safety breakthroughs in recent memory – giving vehicles the capacity to slow themselves down when faced with a potential accident.

 What is AEB?